chrisdentremont/plasticpollution/README.md

 For this project, we wanted to examine the amount of plastic pollution that exists in our oceans, and be able to predict how large of an issue it will be in the future.

 ## Data Selection
 Our data training is conducted using a Jupyter notebook found here (will link notebook).
-Our objective is to predict the amount of global plastic wasted per year for the next 20 years, and evaluate how much of an issue it presents.
+Our objective is to create a machine learning model in which users can input hypothetical statistics representing population and waste, and get a result number representing the total percentage of wasted plastic.
 All of the datasets presented below can be found on [Kaggle](https://www.kaggle.com/sohamgade/plastic-datasets/version/1?select=global-plastics-production.csv) [1].
 Using these datasets, we will be examining plastic usage from the year 2010.
-Our data consists of three primary datasets:
+Our data consists of four primary datasets:

 ### Total Global Plastic Production
 This data has 3 important features: